googleapis/cloud-trace-nodejs/README.md

 ### The `TraceApi` Object

-A `TraceApi` instance, in short, provides functions that facilitate the following:
+A `TraceApi` instance provides functions that facilitate the following:

 - Creating trace spans and add labels to them.
 - Getting information about how the trace agent was configured in the current application.